Antoine de Montchrestien: Montchrestien's theater

 Together with Robert Garnier and Alexandre Hardy, Montchrestien is one of the founders of 17th century French drama.

 Montchrestien's tragedies are "regular"; they are in five acts, in verse and use a chorus; battles and shocking events occur off stage and are reported by messengers.
 His style shows an attention to detail (he reworked his verses extensively), and avoids both pedantry and convoluted syntax (unlike Alexandre Hardy).
 He was fond of laments, the use of stichomythia and gnomic or sententious lines (often indicated in his published plays by the use of marginal quotation marks).

 Montchrestien's plays have been frequently criticized for being too close to Renaissance or Senecan tragedy in their lack of dramatic action and concentration on pathos and lament, and also for their dramatic inconsistencies.
 In L'Ecossaise, Elizabeth first pardons Mary, Queen of Scots, and no explanation is given of the change that leads to her execution.
 In Hector, the first two acts have Andromache, Priam and Hecuba trying to convince Hector to avoid fighting; act three has Hector rushing to the battle without a word to aid his faltering troops; act four has the residents of Troy believe that Hector has won the battle; the final act relates Hector's death and the play ends in lamentation.

 Despite this lack of action, there is a great debate of ideas in this play (Is it better to seek glory or remain prudent?
 If prudence is mocked, does it affect one's reputation?
 Is one's duty to one's parents and king superior to one's duty to personal honor?
 Is virtue seen only through action?) that prefigures the dramatic debates and cult of heroism of Pierre Corneille (Horace, Le Cid) and Montchrestien's emotional women (touched by dreams and bad omens) also mirror Corneille's tragic female characters.

-Montchrétien's Aman has been compared not too unfavourably with Jean Racine's Esther, and the hatred of Haman for Mordecai is expressed with more vigour than in Racine's play.
+Montchrétien's Aman has been compared to Jean Racine's Esther, though Haman's hatred for Mordecai is expressed with more vigour than in Racine's play.

-Poet, economist, iron-master, and soldier, Montchrétien represents the many-sided activity of a time before literature had become a profession, and before its province had been restricted in France to polite topics.
+Montchrétien was a poet, economist, iron-master and soldier, as literature was not yet a profession.